|Nutrition Facts (per serving)|

 You could also add other ingredients.
 Some chopped tomato would be nice, as would chopped yellow summer squash or some sliced green onions.
 We would add garlic, too (of course).
 To make this a one-dish meal, add some tiny red or creamer potatoes.
 You might want to precook the potatoes in the microwave first to make sure they are done in time.

-Of course, if this dish is going to be spicy you'll need some cooling dishes for contrast.
+Of course, if this dish is going to be spicy, you'll need some cooling dishes for contrast.
 Hot cooked rice is the ideal accompaniment, as it will soak up the delicious sauce, as are warmed flour tortillas.
 Some fresh fruit, perhaps in a salad, is necessary too.
 Add lots of cold beer and sparkling water for a great dinner.

-- 3 pounds chicken drumsticks or chicken pieces
+3 pounds chicken drumsticks, or chicken pieces

-- 1 onion, finely chopped
+1 onion, finely chopped

-- 1 (16-ounce) jar chunky salsa
+1 (16-ounce) jar chunky salsa

-- 1 to 4 teaspoons chili powder
+1 to 4 teaspoons chili powder, to taste

 1 teaspoon salt

-- 1/8 teaspoon pepper
+1/8 teaspoon pepper

-- Preheat the oven to 350°F. Spray a 9" x 13" pan with nonstick cooking spray.
+Gather the ingredients.
+Preheat the oven to 350 F. Spray a 9 x 13-inch pan with nonstick cooking spray.

-- You can skin the chicken or leave the skin on.
+You can skin the chicken or leave the skin on.

-- Place the chicken pieces in the prepared baking dish, skin side up, and top with the chopped onion.
+Place the chicken pieces in the prepared baking dish, skin-side up, and top with the chopped onion.

-- Pour the salsa evenly over all, and sprinkle with chili powder, salt, and pepper.
+Pour the salsa evenly over all and sprinkle with chili powder, salt, and pepper.